AndrewAnnex/SpiceyPy/README.md

 A growing list of completed functions can be found [here](https://github.com/Apollo117/SpiceyPy/wiki/Wrapper-Completion).
 Functions that have written functions that have not been tested do generally work, but tests have not been written yet.
+Functions labeled with 'Skip' are being ignored, as they are either not needed in a python environment or impossible to implement.

 ### Design Goals
-- [ ] Complete working coverage of all existing CSPICE commands, within reason.
+- [ ] Majorly complete coverage of all existing CSPICE commands, within reason.
 - [ ] Useful, but abbreviated commenting on functions.
-- [ ] Make vectorized versions of certain functions to be more like ICY.
+- [ ] Enable vectorization of certain functions to be more like ICY.
 - [ ] Python 2 and 3 support.
-- [ ] Numpy integration?
+- [ ] Numpy Support.

 ### Important User Information
 A very primative setup.py file exists now and should work, **You Must Download the CSPICE library for your system and extract it into the directory setup.py is located in.**